SolaceLabs/solace-tryme-cli/EXAMPLES.md

 // If you want to run a publish purely command based on the command-line parameters
 // without any reference to recorded command settings, you can do so by specifying
 // requisite parameters in the command-line
-__stm publish --url ws://localhost:8008 --vpn default --username default --password default --topic solace/try/me --count 5 --interval 1000__
+__stm send --url ws://localhost:8008 --vpn default --username default --password default --topic solace/try/me --count 5 --interval 1000__

 NOTE: The following examples demonstrate how to update an existing command settings in a configuration, as well as how to duplicate (copy) a command setting to a new name!

-// Update the command setting with the specified command-line parameters (if specified) __stm publish  --count 2 --interval 1000 --name publish2 --config cloud-broker.json --save__
+// Update the command setting with the specified command-line parameters (if specified) __stm send  --count 2 --interval 1000 --name publish2 --config cloud-broker.json --save__

 // Duplicate the command setting
-__stm publish  --name publish2 --config cloud-broker.json --save publish3__
+__stm send  --name publish2 --config cloud-broker.json --save publish3__

-// Duplicate the command setting with the specified command-line parameters __stm publish  --count 5 --interval 1000 --name publish2 --config cloud-broker.json --save publish4__
+// Duplicate the command setting with the specified command-line parameters __stm send  --count 5 --interval 1000 --name publish2 --config cloud-broker.json --save publish4__

 HINT: You can verify the outcome by executing a config list command 'stm config list --config cloud-broker.json'!